 Nintendo Switch Lite: design

-The major difference between the Nintendo Switch Lite and the original Nintendo Switch is that the Switch Lite is solely a handheld device.
+The main difference between the Nintendo Switch Lite and the original Nintendo Switch is that the Switch Lite is solely a handheld device.
 Therefore, the Switch Lite is much more compact and lighter than its predecessor.
 That comparison also applies to the Nintendo Switch OLED, which is slightly larger than the original Switch.

 The Switch Lite measures 91.1mm x 208mm x 13.9mm and weighs 275g, compared to the 102mm x 239mm x 13.9mm dimensions and 297g weight of the original Switch.
-This means the device comes with a smaller LCD touch screen too, measuring just 5.5 inches but still providing 1,280 x 720 pixels.
+This means the device comes with a smaller LCD touch screen, measuring just 5.5 inches but still providing 1280 x 720 pixels.

-In other words, it's a smaller screen than the original Switch's 6.2 inches, but with the same resolution – so you're not losing anything in terms of picture quality.
+In other words, it's a smaller screen than the original Switch's 6.2 inches, but with the exact resolution – so you're not losing anything regarding picture quality.
 In fact, this gives the Switch Lite a pixel density of 267 pixels per inch (ppi), a bit sharper than the original Switch's 236 ppi.

-However, the trade-off is that it can sometimes be difficult to read small in-game writing on the smaller screen.
-We found ourselves having to hold the console closer to our face to read some text.
-It's a small issue, but slightly odd for onlookers when on the morning commute.
+However, the trade-off is that it can sometimes be difficult to read small in-game writing on a smaller screen.
+We had to hold the console closer to our faces to read some text.
+It's a minor issue but slightly odd for onlookers on a morning commute.

-But where the Switch Lite truly shines is that it feels more comfortable as a handheld device.
-Due to its smaller size, it is more portable and convenient to use on-the-go than the original Switch: you take up less elbow room and it could probably fit in quite a large pocket.
+Where the Switch Lite truly shines is that it feels more comfortable as a handheld device.
+Due to its smaller size, it's more portable and convenient to use on the go than the original Switch: you need less elbow room, and it could probably fit in quite a large pocket.

-As someone with smaller hands, this writer is aware that the original Switch can be uncomfortable to use in handheld mode; while relatively compact, it's still large by handheld standards.
+As someone with small hands, this writer is aware that the original Switch can be uncomfortable to use in handheld mode; while relatively compact, it's still large by handheld standards.
 By contrast, the Lite is considerably more portable and fits snugly in your hands.
-However, it is still quite wide and doesn't feel quite as comfortable as, say, the 3DS did.
+However, it remains wide and doesn't feel quite as comfortable as the 3DS did.

 In addition, the Switch Lite comes with integrated controls rather than Joy-Cons.
-While you can connect separate Joy-Cons wirelessly, you won't get an additional pair out of the box with the Lite.
+While you can connect up to four separate Joy-Cons wirelessly, you won't get an additional pair out of the box with the Lite.

 So, you aren't losing too many features aside from docked mode – which means no TV play.
 Due to the Switch Lite only being a handheld device, the console doesn't come with a dock, HDMI cable or kickstand.
 All you get in the box is the device itself and a charger – simple.
 The Switch Lite isn't meant to connect to a TV – and while we tested it out with our own HDMI cable anyway, Lite doesn't support this.

-The Switch Lite also comes in turquoise, gray and yellow models – shaking up the gray and neon Switch models we've been eyeballing for the past two years.
+The Switch Lite also comes in turquoise, coral, blue, and yellow models – shaking up the gray and neon Switch models we've been eyeballing for the past two years.
 For anyone after something a little more special, Nintendo's also put out various special editions over the years, like the Dialga and Palkia variant for Pokemon fans.

 Nintendo Switch Lite: performance

 The Nintendo Switch Lite has essentially the same performance as the Switch, except that the Lite has a slightly longer battery life of 3-7 hours, about 30 minutes more than the original Switch, and 1-2 hours less than the upgraded Switch model entering stores (although Nintendo warns that this depends on the games you play).

 However, it is definitely worth noting that the Switch Lite does not come with HD Rumble or an IR Motion Camera.
-The device is made to solely play handheld games, and will therefore only play Nintendo Switch games that support handheld mode.
+The device is made to play handheld games solely, and will therefore only play the best Nintendo Switch games that support handheld mode.

 Despite missing these two features, the Switch Lite still has an accelerometer, gyroscope, and brightness sensor.
-That means that you can still use gyro controls in games like Breath of the Wild – tilting the console to aim the bow for instance – and the screen's brightness adjusts depending on your surrounding.
+That means you can still use gyro controls in games like Breath of the Wild – tilting the console to aim the bow, for instance – and the screen's brightness adjusts depending on your surroundings.

-However, wireless online play still means you can play with friends (just not necessarily couch co-op) as we were able to play Mario Kart 8 Deluxe online with ease.
+Wireless online play still means you can play with friends (not necessarily couch co-op), as we could easily play Mario Kart 8 Deluxe online.
 If anything, all the games we played felt less clunky due to the compact nature of the device.

-But if you're looking for a more comfortable, lighter and overall better looking handheld device (and a range of snazzy colors), and don't particularly care about losing the few games we've listed, then the Switch Lite is likely for you.
+But suppose you're looking for a more comfortable, lighter and overall better-looking handheld device (and a range of snazzy colors) and don't particularly care about losing the few games we've listed.
+In that case, the Nintendo Switch Lite is a great match.